 The Nacuya Waterfalls:

-25 minutes south of Dominical and a short ride from the Uvita information center you will come upon Falls that are fun and amazing!
-I suggest a good pair of water shoes for the hike and walking in the streams.
+25 minutes south of Dominical and a short ride from the Uvita information center you will come upon more waterfalls, just a shirt drive up from the highway.
+Follow signs for " Cataratas" or Cascada Verde.
+This is on private land so you will be asked to pay a nominal fee (1,500/$2 each) Wear a good pair of water shoes for the hike and walking in the streams.
 The stairs down are in good shape.
-There are a couple of different water pools that are more shallow and the main hall is deep and has a quick drop off where people can jump in.
-Some people even cliff dive and there is also a natural water slide.
+There are a couple of different waterfalls, a very tall one and a smaller falls. one for the more adventurous and one for everyone else even kids can easily jump in and swim about.
+Some local people even cliff dive and there is also a natural water slide.

-Follow signs for Cascada Verde.
-Admission is 500 colones per person and the restaurant at the top (the parking area) has wonderful smoothies and food for a good price.
+There is a restaurant at the entrance/parking area with nice smoothies.
 The trail to get to the falls is obvious and takes about 5 minutes.

 *dont forget to bring fresh fruit, snacks & bottled water.
 Please remember, A good adventurer always packs Out what they bring in!

-35 minutes from the beach town of Dominical to the north you find the Diamante Waterfall in the village of Las Tumbas near Tinamaste.
-The landscape here has both lush, rolling mountains and open valleys that are sometimes enshrouded in clouds.
-You take the same road to Nauyaca but you keep going straight up Highway 243 towards San Isidro del General.
 You’ll wind up and down the mountain, passing several small towns like Baru and Platanillo.
-In about 25 minutes, you’ll get to the town of Tinamastes at the top of the hill where the road levels off.
 After a large church on the right, take your first right onto a dirt road (there should be a sign for Valle de Vida).
-This will lead you into Las Tumbas.
-Follow this road for about 10 minutes, passing a bridge and a small church.
+This will lead you into Las Tumbas area.
+Follow this road for about 15 minutes, passing a bridge and a small church.

 The scenery is amazing but be careful on the trek up the mountain, following the steep, rocky path.
 After 2 hours arrive at two twin, 85-foot (26 meter) waterfalls with a few gigantic boulders which formed the base of a cave which you can go into.
 You can continue hiking up to the tallest waterfall which is about 600 feet (183 meters) up.